-- · Players' fingernails are cut short and smooth. - Players are not wearing any adornments that may endanger themselves or others other adornments e.g. Medic Alert bracelet may be worn but must be covered with tape and/or padding. - · If applicable, ensure players are wearing their correct uniform. - · Ensure that all players have on their correct designated playing bib. - · The team captains should have tossed and notified the umpires and the scorers of the result. - Ensure there are two scorers one from each team standing together in a position easily visible to the umpires.
+- · Players' fingernails are cut short and smooth. - $\cdot \ \, \text{Players have no sharp adornments on } -\text{a wedding ring and/or Medic Alert bracelet may be worn but must be taped.}$ - · If applicable, ensure players are wearing their correct uniform. - Ensure that all players have on their correct designated playing bib. - \cdot The team captains should have tossed and notified the umpires and the scorers of the result. - Ensure there are two scorers one from each team standing together in a position easily visible to the umpires.
 You may find it helpful to have one of the scorers ready to time any injury stoppages so that play is restarted as quickly as possible. - · If team uniforms/bibs are the same or similar in colour, ensure one team wears different colour bibs.